demilletaylor/dsc/README.md

 # project overview
     Hello!
 This repository is a project I completed for my Web Design course, during Aug/Sept 2023.
 This website serves a “Digital Time Capsule” of my life at the moment: where I’ve been, what I’m listening to, and who I am.
 # technical overview
     Currently, I would say this site is 90% done.
 I’d like to add more interactive features and add to my CSS styling.
 The basic text and content is made with HTML (heading + paragraph styles, links, buttons, img height & width, header and footer).
 All of the styling is done with CSS (colors, photo placement & alignment, font styles, margin sizing, cursor, hover overlay & movement).
+I made two GIFs using Photoshop: the Lion Animation and the rotating Leo Zodiac sign.
 # acknowledgments
    Lion Cursor: http://www.rw-designer.com/cursor-detail/163421
    <br>